 We are no longer accepting applications for Fall 2018 enrollment.
-Applications for Fall 2019 may be submitted starting on April 26, 2018.
+Applications for Fall 2019 may be submitted via CASPA between April 26 and July 15, 2018.

 To be considered for admission, all items listed below must be submitted no later than the application deadline.
-Files that have been verified by CASPA and completed with the accompanying materials required by St. Catherine University will be reviewed on a rolling basis, and the first round of interviews will occur in late June and early July.
+Files that have been verified by CASPA and completed with the accompanying materials required by St. Catherine University will be reviewed for interviews that will take place in late September and early October.

 If applicants are completing a degree or other requirements in the spring term, we strongly encourage that the application process be completed after spring grades and/or the degree is posted, to have the most up-to-date application possible.
 We also encourage applicants to complete the application process at least one month prior to the deadline to ensure a timely review of the application.
 Please note that CASPA needs 3-4 weeks to complete their verification process before releasing the completed application to St. Catherine University.